Alice Henry: Suffrage and the Women's Trade Union League

 The Women's Trade Union League (WTUL) was established in 1903 and consisted of reformers seeking to combine trade unionism and feminism to create a new force towards the obstacles women faced when organising women into unions.
 In Henry's 1915 essay "A Separate Piece" published in The Trade Union Woman she discussed some of the problems associated with organising.
 One of the issues she addressed was the tension between middle-class reformers of the WTUL and the working-class women.
 A possible solution that she advocated was the establishment of separate women's locals.

 Henry's background with Fabian socialism, as well as her knowledge of Australian labour legislation and woman suffrage attracted the attention of Margaret Dreier Robins, a prominent reformer of the time.
 Henry was invited by Robins to work for the National Women's Trade Union League of America in Chicago as a lecturer and field-worker.
 As a field worker Henry organised new branches, and as a journalist she became a key figure and voice in the campaign for 'woman suffrage, union organisation, vocational education, and labour legislation.'

 Between 1907 and 1925 Henry served as an editor, publicist and lecturer for the WTUL.
 Henry played an active role in mobilising both the middle class as well as trade union support for the League's legislative, educational and organizational goals.
 As an activist she participated in many clubs such as the Melbourne Shakespeare Society, was secretary of the Women Writer's Club, lectured and frequently at women's organisations (like the Prahran and Kew Progressive League).
 Alice also served as an advisory member on committees set up by the National Council of Women and the Victorian Women's Federation.
-It is important to note that she was not a leader or organiser of the women's movement rather she worked as a prominent publicist within it.
+She was not a leader or organiser of the women's movement; she worked as a prominent publicist within it.
 Life and Labor was the journal of the National Women Trade Union League.
 It was published in Chicago and effectively promoted women's suffrage.